antonsaga/azure-defender-sentinel-lab/README.md

-The goal of this lab is to develop and demonstrate practical security operations skills, including cloud posture management, endpoint protection, detection engineering, and investigation workflows, using real Azure services rather than simulated tooling.
+The goal of this lab is to develop and demonstrate practical security operations skills, including cloud posture management, endpoint protection, SIEM onboarding, detection engineering, and investigation workflows, using real Azure services rather than simulated tooling.

 ---